mayurbijarniya/momento-backend/README.md

 - Fetch reviews by post or external content identifier
 - Notification system for likes, follows, and reviews, including unread counts and mark-as-read endpoints

-### Messaging and AI

-- AI assistant chat endpoints backed by OpenRouter
-- User-to-user conversations with message history, unread counts, and mark-as-read
-- Conversation partners listing for the messaging sidebar

 ### External API Integration

 - Unsplash search and details endpoints, used by the frontend explore and details pages